-The Company's financial liabilities include other payables and accruals and amount due to a director.
+The Company's financial liabilities include other payables and accruals.
 All financial liabilities, except for financial liabilities at fair value through profit or loss, are recognised initially at their fair value and subsequently measured at amortised cost, using the effective interest method, unless the effect of discounting would be insignificant, in which case they are stated at cost.